-You will work in pairs or groups of three.
-Each pair/group will be responsible for giving a brief oral summary of one of the journal articles/book chapters listed in the course syllabus (15 minutes) as well as for leading a brief class discussion pertinent to the reading (15 minutes).
+Form pairs.
+You will be responsible for giving a brief oral summary of one of the journal articles/book chapters listed in the course syllabus (15 minutes) as well as for leading a brief class discussion pertinent to the reading (15 minutes).